-(1)(a) Except as provided in OAR 137-055-1090, the Division of Child Support (DCS) must provide services pursuant to ORS 25.080 for all children for whom support rights are or have been assigned to this or another state because the child(ren) are receiving or have received cash assistance, services from the Oregon Youth Authority, foster care, or medical assistance when one or both parents are absent from the benefit group; and

-(b) For cases that would be assigned to a District Attorney (DA) office, but DCS is providing child support services as provided in ORS 25.080(6).
+(1)(a) Except as provided in OAR 137-055-1090, the Division of Child Support (DCS) must provide services pursuant to ORS 25.080 for all children for whom support rights are or have been assigned to theis or another state because the child(ren) are receiving or have received cash assistance, services from the Oregon Youth Authority, foster care, or medical assistance when one or both parents are absent from the benefit group: and ¶ (b) For cases that would be assigned to a District Attorney (DA) office, but DCS is providing child support services as provided in ORS 25.080(6).¶

-(2) Notwithstanding section (1) of this rule, if a DA is providing services pursuant to ORS 25.080(1)(b) on a case where the family, or a family member, assigns medical child support rights, the DA will continue to provide services on that case.
+(2) Notwithstanding section (1) of this rule, if a District Attorney (DA)A is providing services pursuant to ORS 25.080(1)(b) on a case where the family, or a family member, assigns medical child support rights, the DA will continue to provide services on that case.¶

-(3)(a) Once a case is assigned to a DCS office, barring error, it will remain assigned to a DCS office, even if no support remains assigned to the state; and
+(3)(a) Once a case is assigned to a DCS office, barring error, it will remain assigned to a DCS office, even if no support remains assigned to the state; and $\P$

-(b) The provisions of subsection (3)(a) do not apply if the DCS office to which the case is assigned is a DCS office providing services in lieu of a DA office and the case would have been assigned to a DA office under this rule.

-(4) Notwithstanding the provisions of section (3), a DCS office and DA office may agree to transfer a case or may cowork a case or conclude pending legal proceedings.
-Before a case may be transferred from one office to another, approval must be obtained from each office manager or management equivalent and narrated on the computer record for the case.
+(b) The provisions of subsection (3)(a) do not apply if the DCS office to which the case is assigned is a DCS office providing services in lieu of a DA office and the case would have been assigned to a DA office under this rule.¶ (4) Notwithstanding the provisions of section (3), a DCS office and DA office may agree to transfer a case or may co-work a case or conclude pending legal proceedings.
+Before a case may be transferred from one office to another, approval must be obtained from each office manager or management equivalent and narrated on the computer record for the case.¶

 (5) The matrix set out in Exhibit 1 is offered as an aid in applying sections (1) through (4) of this rule.
 [Exhibit not included.
-See NOTE.]
+See ED.
+NOTE.]¶

-(6) Sections (7) to (10) apply only to cases assigned to DA offices pursuant to ORS 25.080(1)(b).
+(6) Sections (7) to (1+0) apply only to cases assigned to DA offices or to counties in which DCS offices provide DA services pursuant to ORS 25.080(1)(b).¶

-(7)(a) Except as provided in subsection (b) of this section, the DA of the obligee's county will be assigned the case and must provide services;
+(7)(a) Except as provided in subsection (b) of this section, the DA of the $\frac{applicantobligee}{applicantobligee}$ 's county will be assigned the case and must provide services;

-(b) If the obligor resides in the same county where the operative support order is entered, the DA of the order county will be assigned the case and must provide the services.
+(b) If the obligor resides in the same county where the operative support order is entered, the DA of the order county will be assigned the case and must provide the services. $\P$